 1. Our terms

 1.2.
 Our status.
-We are a Northern Irish limited liability company and part of an international network of firms trading as Keystone Law in Europe and Keypoint Law elsewhere.
+We are a Northern Irish limited liability company and part of an international network of firms trading as Keystone Law in Europe and the Middle East and as Keypoint Law in Australia.

 1.3.
 Professional titles.
 We use professional titles to designate the seniority and the role of our colleagues.
 Those we call ‘Partners’ are solicitors, barristers, trademark attorneys and other legal professionals with at least eight years standing as such.
 The title ‘Partner’ is a professional title only.
 Our Partners are not partners in the legal sense.
 They are not liable for the debts, liabilities or obligations, nor are they involved in the management of any entity in our international network.